legubiao/plane_segmentation_ros2/README.md

-# Plane Segmentation
+# Plane Segmentation ROS2
 ## Overview
-This is a C++ ROS package for extracting convex polygons from elevation maps.
+This is a C++ ROS2 package for extracting convex polygons from elevation maps.
 In a first step, the terrain is segmented into planes, and their non-convex contour is extracted.
-In a second step, a local convex approximation can be obtained. fork from: https://github.com/leggedrobotics/elevation_mapping_cupy/tree/main/plane_segmentation
+In a second step, a local convex approximation can be obtained.

+fork from: https://github.com/leggedrobotics/elevation_mapping_cupy/tree/main/plane_segmentation

 ## Usage